Top 10 Mid-Term Rental Platforms of 2025 (That Are Not Airbnb)

 This mid-term rental platform caters mostly to university students.

 What is it?
-This platform operates with an international mindset and caters mostly to university students.
+Housing Anywhere operates with an international mindset and caters mostly to university students.

-Pros: Housing Anywhere operates in over 30 countries and has partnered up with over 150 universities, securing a stream of platform visitors in the millions.
-Their secure payment service is tailored to international ensure rent payments arrive to you on time, no matter the country your tenant comes from.
+Pros: Housing Anywhere is available in over 30 countries and has partnered up with over 150 universities, securing a stream of platform visitors in the millions.
+Their secure payment service is tailored to international markets to ensure rent payments arrive you on time, no matter the country your tenant comes from.
 And in case that wasn’t enough, their landlord guarantee means you will receive the first month’s rent even if the tenant cancels.

 8. Spotahome